Ranjan-Das-cloud/machine-learning-playground/README.md

 ## Contributions are welcome!

-Feel free to open a pull request or an issue if you're thinking of a feature you'd like to see in the app.
+Feel free to open a pull request or an issue if you're thinking of a feature you'd like to introduce in the app such as:

-Off the top of my head, I can think of:

 - [ ] Adding other non-linear datasets
 - [ ] Adding more models